-Researchers at the Wyss Institute and Harvard SEAS are developing a new type of catalytic coating that is inspired by the honeycomb-like nanostructure of a butterfly’s wing.
-This underlying structure creates channels through which air can flow unimpeded, and the precise placement of catalysts on the structure maximizes the efficiency of the catalysis reactions while decreasing the amount of precious metals needed by ~80%.
-These coatings can be easily integrated into the existing $20B catalytic converter industry, and their lower cost could extend the market for catalytic converters to lower-income countries and consumers for home air purification use.
+Researchers at the Wyss Institute and Harvard SEAS developed a new type of catalytic coating that is inspired by the honeycomb-like nanostructure of butterfly wings.
+This underlying structure creates tiny channels through which air can flow unimpeded, and precisely placing catalyst nanoparticles on the surfaces of these channels maximizes air purification while dramatically reducing precious metal costs.
+These coatings can be easily integrated into the existing $20B catalytic converter industry, and their lower cost could allow developing countries and retail consumers access to lifesaving air purification technology, both for indoor and outdoor spaces.

 Wyss Associate Faculty member Joanna Aizenberg, Ph.D. and her lab are unraveling the mysteries of Nature’s biological building blocks, and how their shape and chemistry change their material properties.
 The brilliant colors of butterfly wings, for example, are created by the way light bounces off of nanoscale physical structures on their surfaces – no pigment molecules are actually present.
 The team was inspired by this structure and began exploring ways to emulate it in the lab, resulting in a highly porous nanoarchitecture whose properties could be tuned for different potential uses.
 Given the urgent need for more effective and affordable catalytic air purification, the researchers decided to develop their invention into a platform that destroys airborne pollutants using up to 95% less catalytic metal material and at lower operating temperatures than existing catalytic converters.